You can embed the SpotMe event registration process directly into any website of your choosing.

 Example: Make the most of your event’s promotional website, that is specially designed to look 100% on-brand with rich visuals and advanced site capabilities, such as multiple pages, full-width images, countdown timers, etc.

-- Leverage the website's analytics and marketing automation integrations for more insights.
+- Leverage the website's analytics and marketing automation integrations for more insights, including supporting UTM parameters.

 Example: Your website is integrated with a marketing automation tool and offers web analytics that you want to leverage for deeper insights on the event registration process and registrants.